 The home I have made for myself was earned by my own intellectual and physical exertions, and I feel absolutely no shame because of it; nor will I ever.
 Like everyone in any developed society, I buy and possess and use things made by other people (whether basics like food and clothing, or luxuries such as an antique clock or music box over a century old that’s been looked after by careful owners), whose creators worked in often extremely hazardous circumstances and until relatively recently with long arduous hours.
 The millions employed in mines and foundries and kilns and mills are those to whom I owe any debt, the general workers who made the Industrial Revolution and other industries a reality then and now, whose descendants here and mainly abroad toil in factories creating the textiles and furniture and electronics everyone wants, as well as individual craftsmen who created sometimes unique objects.

 I, along with all but a handful of people in the world, come from lines of families that never owned any slaves, going back scores if not hundreds of generations; in fact some on my father’s side were Polish Jews and thus persecuted for it, so perhaps I can claim reparations from someone, and the Limehouse laundries were surely exploitative even though run by fellow Chinese?
-Thus, despite their pathetic demands, which led inevitabley to wanting everyone else’s homes (unsurprisingly, they don’t understand basic transactions, as downsizing for #4 means the original property is no longer possessed but sold to purchase a smaller home), I owe nothing to those living now who claim that historic injustices have somehow held them back because they couldn’t be bothered learning anything.
+Thus, despite their pathetic demands, which led inevitabley to wanting everyone else’s homes (unsurprisingly, they don’t understand basic transactions, as downsizing for #4 means the original property is no longer possessed but sold to purchase a smaller home), I owe nothing to those living now who claim that historic injustices have somehow held them back because they couldn’t be bothered learning anything (neither mention the fact that more white people from the UK died freeing slaves and abolishing the trade than ever profited from it).
 Libraries may be closing down, but the internet is vastly greater in scope, and rather than worshipping gun-toting gangsters dripping in gold chains (which their own alleged brethren have suffered to extract from often fatal mines) and coveting the iconography on the latest pair of over-priced plimsolls (sorry, trainers) which are only discarded when the next version comes along, why don’t they try getting off their lardy arses and actually educating themselves (to use one of their own silly pass-the-buck phrases)?